Alan Posener

 Alan Posener (born 8 October 1949 in Hampstead, London) is a British-German journalist.
 He is the son of the architectural historian Julius Posener.

 Biography

 Posener is the son of a liberal German-Jewish family, while his mother is of Scottish-English ancestry.
+Posener's sister is the photographer Jill Posener.
 He grew up in England, Malaysia and Germany.
 He studied German studies and English at the Free University of Berlin and the Ruhr University of Bochum.
 During this period he served as Executive of the Communist Students Association and the Maoist Communist Party.

 On graduation, Posener worked as a teacher at the Kant-Gymnasium (Berlin) and at the Martin Buber Comprehensive School in Berlin-Spandau.
 He left the teaching profession, as he says, because of "boredom".

 Journalism

 In 1987 he wrote the Rowohlt monograph on John Lennon.
 This was followed by monographs on John F. Kennedy, Elvis Presley, William Shakespeare, Franklin Roosevelt, and finally Mary, the mother of Jesus.
 Posener also wrote a biography of the relationship of John F. and Jackie Kennedy.

 From 1999 to 2004, he was a writer at and then editor of Die Welt.
 From 2004 to 2008, he was chief of commentary for Welt am Sonntag.
 He now works as a correspondent for politics and society.
 When, in 2005, the Berlin authorities proposed renaming Kochstraße as Rudi Dutschke Strasse, he opposed the proposition.
 Posener stated that: